NikoboiNFTB/nikoboinftb.github.io/links/README.md

 ## ⚙️ Setup and Customization

 1. **Fork the repository**
-   - Go to the [Links](https://github.com/NikoboiNFTB/links) repository.
+   - Go to the [Website](https://github.com/NikoboiNFTB/nikoboinftb.github.io/) repository.
    - Click the **Fork** button in the top right corner to create a copy of the repository under your own GitHub account.
+   - Go to the links folder.
 2. **Edit links**
    - Open `index.html` and replace;
      - The Title.
      - The Favicon.
-     - The profile image
-       - To do this, replace `assets/clippy.jpg` file with another file.
      - The URLs inside the `<a>` tags with your own social links.
    - Also feel free to edit other parts of `index.html`, `assets` or `style.css`.
 3. **Deploy using GitHub Pages** (or self-host)